 GERD (Gastroesophageal Reflux Disease) affects an estimated 20 percent of the U.S. population — and finding effective treatment options is more important than ever.
 Did you know that many people are able to control their symptoms just through dietary changes, which may also reduce their need for medication?
 While the world observes GERD Awareness Week, this could be the perfect time to consult your doctor for advice on the treatment alternatives that are best for you.

-GERD Awareness Week - History
+GERD Awareness Week timeline

 GERD Awareness Week began